 How would you describe your desk vibe?

-My desk vibe is tidy with a bit of organised clutter and a pop of color, usually some form of fresh flower or plant within my eyeline.
+My desk vibe is tidy with a bit of organised clutter and a pop of colour, usually some form of fresh flower or plant within my eyeline.
 It's funny – I always thought I'd love an ancient old desk, stacked with books looking like something out of Hogwarts but turns out that weirdly stresses me out.
 I once had the most beautiful oak desk but there was never enough room to put my legs under it – and I'm 5ft 3inches.

 Talk us through what’s on your desk.